 The Sedona Method Pen Demo by Hale

 To let go is to just stop holding, it’s sort of a non-doing.
 By refusing to let the pain do what it needed to do and holding all the garbage in my head about it, I was creating extra tension there.

 It felt a lot better.. real fast.
 I was able to use my hands right away.
 I was a believer.
 This was concrete.. this wasn’t me “feeling better about myself” with no practical applications.
-I also became better than everyone in the place, was offered a ton of high paying gigs and got laid immediately.
+I also became better than everyone in the place, was offered a ton of high paying work and found my soul mate immediately.
 (OK, that last sentence was making fun of the testimonials most people leave for these kinds of things.)
 My arm feeling better was good enough.

 The thing about the Sedona Method though is that it really works it’s magic when applied to your usual habit of thought.. the emotions you are feeling on a day to day basis.

 It is helpful at first to get in touch with the context here, and to realize this is something you have always been able to do.
 As a child your emotions would naturally vacillate from one moment to the next.
 You would experience sadness when you were deprived of your mothers comfort and attention.
 Once you were being held in her arms, your sadness would be quickly forgotten.

 When we move from childhood to adulthood we lose the ability to allow our emotions to fade away.
 Instead we retain the negative emotion beyond the time when it has served its particular purpose.
 We rethink over these hurtful events and continue to re-experience that negative emotion.

 The Sedona method teaches us how to release those unwanted or painful experiences.
 The best way to begin the process is by asking yourself a series of four questions.
 With all four of these questions there is no wrong or right answer.
 Allow yourself to answer with whatever comes first and experience the questions naturally.

 Can you welcome and accept this emotion right now?